Ryin

 Ryin lay twisted on the cold gravel, gasping.
 Her face burned.
 Her ribs throbbed.
 Her wrist. . . she couldn’t move it.

-The alley around her spun, the world narrowing into nothing but pain and cold.
+The alley spun around her, the world narrowing into nothing but pain and cold.

 Her body wouldn’t let her.

-Every inch of movement hurt, but somehow, she made it to her feet.
-Her steps were uneven, her side on fire, but she forced herself to limp toward the front of the plaza.
+Every movement hurt, but somehow she forced herself to her feet.
+Her steps were uneven, her side on fire, but she kept moving, limping toward the front of the plaza.

 She collapsed onto a metal bench at the bus stop, her body folding in half.

-The streetlight above her flickered, painting her in a sickly yellow hue.
+The streetlight above flickered, bathing her in a sickly yellow glow.

 She pulled out her phone with her good hand, thumb shaking as she unlocked the screen.
 She tried calling Dorian.